-These slow-growing trees create dense evergreen foliage that can make wonderful “living walls” when privacy is needed in the garden.
-Some varieties take on a bronze cast in the fall and winter, so be selective when picking an Arborvitae variety to plant in your yard.
+These slow-growing trees create dense evergreen foliage that can make excellent “living walls” when privacy is needed in the garden.
+Some varieties take on a bronze cast in the fall and winter, so be selective when picking an arborvitae variety to plant in your yard.
 These trees stand up well to trimming and can be made into whimsical topiary plants to create living garden art.
 Arborvitae have long been used for their various medicinal properties.

 The Tree of Life

 Native to North America, these rugged evergreen trees are often found growing in places where little else might.
 When early French settlers reached North America, they learned from Native Americans that these plants could be used to treat scurvy, a disease caused by vitamin C deficiency that many of the sailors were suffering from.
 Young foliage happens to be high in this nutrient, and it led it to the plant being named arborvitae, which translates to "tree of life."
 Be extremely cautious, though—it's harmful if used in excess, due to the neurotoxic compounds in the plant.
 These trees have also been used as food (in small amounts), lumber, and for their cleaning properties.

 Arborvitaes grow best in consistently moist, almost swampy soils.
 While they love full sun, they can also manage in part shade.
 Their biggest downfall is drought conditions, especially during and leading up to winter.
 If fall has been dry, give these plants (especially young ones) supplemental water.
 This also helps prevent one of the biggest problems with arborvitaes: winter burn.